Collegiate Basilica of the Birth of the Blessed Virgin Mary, Wiślica: Origins

-Roman collegiates
+Romanesque collegiate church

 Construction of the first Romanesque collegiate church in Wiślica, the town which in the early Middle Ages was one of the biggest administrative centers of southern Poland, was initiated by Prince Henry of Sandomierz in the mid-12th century, and finished in the second half of the 12th century by his brother, Casimir II the Just.
 After completion, it was a small, one-nave building, with a small apse.
 In western part of the nave, there was a gallery or choir loft and under the presbytery, there was a crypt, whose remains still can be found.
 The crypt was supported by four columns.

 At the beginning of the 13th century, a larger Collegiate Church of the Holy Trinity was built.
 It consisted of three naves, the outer two with side-chapels.
 The vault was supported by six pillars, and there were two towers on the western facade.
 It is probable that since the mid-12th century, the church was the center of a chapter, which was overseen by the bishops of Kraków.
 However, the earliest remaining documents confirming the existence of the chapter come from the mid-13th century.